weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 queries are used to test speed, throughput, and recall.
 The provided ground truths are used to calculate the recall.

-The imports were performed using Weaviate's python clients.
+The imports were performed using Weaviate's Python clients.
 The concurrent (multi-threaded) queries were measured using Go.
 Each language may have a slightly different performance, and you may experience different results if you send your queries using another language.
 For the maximum throughput, we